3mdeb/news-and-ideas/_posts/2017-12-05-ssh-reverse-tunnel-for-pxe-nfs-and-dhcp-setup-on-qubesos.md

 ---
 At some point I stuck in the forest with WiFi connection and no physical access to router to create nice networking for my coreboot development needs.
-Recently I switched my laptop to QubesOS what give interesting flexibility, but also additional problems.
+Recently I switched my laptop to Qubes OS what give interesting flexibility, but also additional problems.

 My key requirement is to boot system over PXE, so I can easily do kernel development and play with Xen.
 Because only available connection for my apu2 platform was directly to my laptop I had to provide configured DHCP server and PXE server on it.
-QubesOS networking is quite complex and to get to VM you have to pass-through at least <code>sys-net</code> VMs.
+Qubes OS networking is quite complex and to get to VM you have to pass-through at least <code>sys-net</code> VMs.
 Those VMs requires <code>iptables</code>
 configuration to correctly pass traffic or some tricks as I presented below.